bdougie/blog/source/posts/2017-01-30-stacks-and-queues-in-go.md

 }
 ```

-Go allows Structs have the ability to create functions associated with them, similar to Class functions  are like class

-explain push

-explain pop

-In Go you can add functions to Structs, sort of similar to Class functions in dynamic languages.

 Writing a Stack in Go was a great way to explore the Structs in Go further.
 Stayed tuned for my next post to see my implementation of Queue data structure in Go.